-Please join us on February 19, from 12:30-2:00pm, for our next seminar with John Padgett of the University of Chicago.
+Please join us on April 15, from 12:30-2:00pm, for our next seminar with James Moody of Duke University.

 Volanakis Faculty Seminar Room (Buchanan 051, Tuck School)